ICanBoogie/View/README.md

 - From the `template` property of the view.
 - From the `template` property of the route.
 - From the `template` property of the controller.
-- If the controller is an [ActionController][], from its name and action e.g. "articles/show".
+- From the name and action of the controller, if the controller has an `action` property e.g. "articles/show".

 The layout used to decorate the template is resolved as follows: